scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 ### Pillar 2: A Community-Directed Economy

-Scarlett’s monetary policy is not hard-coded—it’s a living system governed on-chain.
+Scarlett's monetary policy is not hard-coded—it's a living system governed on-chain.
 The community collectively determines how token emissions are allocated, turning inflation into fuel for innovation.

 Holders can:
 - **Direct Emissions**: Specify how newly minted tokens are distributed.